OpenRoberta/openroberta-lab/README.md

 new columns for new features.
 The java class **DbUpgrader** is responsible for detecting the need for an upgrade and executing the upgrade (once and only once) when the database is openend at server startup.
 If a database needs more than one upgrade, this is no problem.
 They are executed one after the other.

 There is _no_ need for the developer to care about database upgrades.
 But note, that is _not_ possible to upgrade databases with versions before **3.1.0**.
-As this a very old version, this should never be necessary.
+As this is a very old version, this should never be necessary.
 If this is needed, please contact the OpenRoberta team.

 ### Importing the Project